-Bacillus anthracis can inject toxin efficiently into the host which can possibly lead to death.
+Bacillus anthracis can inject toxins efficiently into the host, which can possibly lead to death.
 A research team at MIT has hijacked their delivery system for administering cancer drugs.

 Hitching for a ride

-Antibodies is a natural protein that the body produces to bind to foreign invaders.
+Antibodies are natural proteins that the body produces to bind to foreign invaders.
 It is a rapidly growing area of pharmaceutical development.
 Scientists have designed new antibodies which can disrupt proteins such as the HER2 receptor, found on the surfaces of some cancer cells.
-Herceptin, which is the resulting drug has been successfully used for the treatment of breast tumors that overexpress the HER2 receptor.
+Herceptin, which is the resulting drug, has been successfully used for the treatment of breast tumors that overexpress the HER2 receptor.

 One of the major setbacks in biotechnology is that there really doesn’t exist a technology to deliver antibodies into cells.

-To solve this problem scientists have been working for decades with anthrax toxin to understand how does this toxin get into the cell.
+To solve this problem, scientists have been working for decades with anthrax toxin to understand how does this toxin gets into the cell.
 Now researchers have started exploring the possibility of mimicking this system for delivery of small protein molecules as vaccines.

 However, this system can be made harmless by removing the sections of the LF and EF proteins that are responsible for their toxic activities, leaving behind the sections that allow the proteins to penetrate cells.

 The researchers then replaced the toxic regions with antibody mimics, allowing these cargo proteins to catch a ride into cells through the PA channel.

 The antibody mimics are based on protein scaffolds, which are smaller than antibodies but still maintain structural diversity, and it can be designed to target different proteins inside a cell.
 Here the researchers successfully targeted several proteins that include Bcr-Abl-causes chronic myeloid leukemia; cancer cells in which that protein was disrupted underwent programmed cell suicide.
 They also successfully blocked hRaf-1, a protein that is overactive in many cancers.